adamkarnowka/loupedeck-lightroom-cc/README.md

 - ▶️ **Color: Purple** - Set color label to purple
 - ▶️ **Color: None** - Remove color label

+### Presets
+- ▶️ **Get Preset IDs** - Retrieve all available preset IDs and names from Lightroom and save to JSON file
+- ▶️ **Apply Preset** - Apply a Lightroom preset to the current photo from dropdown list

+> **Usage:** First run "Get Preset IDs" to retrieve and cache all available presets.
+Then use "Apply Preset" to select and apply any preset from the dropdown.
+The preset list is automatically sorted alphabetically by name.

 ### General
 - ▶️ **Set Value** - Set any Lightroom parameter to a specific value via dropdown selection
 - ▶️ **Configure Connection** - Set WebSocket host and port